anoma/namada/documentation/cubic-pos-article.md

 - Unbonding tx submitted at epoch `n`
 	- Updates validator set with decreased validator voting power at epoch `n + pipeline_offset (n+2)`
 	- Amount of the unbond is withdrawable at epoch `n + unbonding_offset + pipeline_offset (n+23)`
-		- TODO: check over this w Tomas
 - Redelegation tx submitted at epoch `n`
+	- Updates validator set with voting powers for old and new validators at epoch `n + pipeline_offset (n+2)`
-	- Only support 100% token amount redelegated
+	- Only support redelegating 100% of the token amount of a bond
-	- TODO: more details needed here perhaps?
+	- A redelegated bond cannot be redelegated again until epoch `n + unbonding_offset + pipeline_offset (n+23)`
+	- Slashes are properly handled to ensure that only tokens that contributed to a validator's voting power at the time of infraction are affected

 **Validator Sets**